Backlot Delivery Instructions for IMF

 Note: If you are using a supplemental IMP to deliver a non-branded, branded, or textless version, the first upload will be made against a new, single AV (Muxed) request.
 For details on the steps involved, please reference the 'Uploading a Complete IMF package to a new Backlot Request' section above.

-Similar to before, select the Source Requests, launch the Source Delivery UI, then click and drag the entire contents of your supplemental package into the UI drop-zone.
-In the image below, the supplemental package contains only the new, fixed 5.1 MXF essence, video patch MXF essence, and a new set of XML files.
+Click and drag the entire contents of the supplemental package into the UI drop-zone.
+In the image below, the supplemental package contains only the new, fixed 2.0 MXF essence and a new set of XML files.

 IMF INGEST INSPECTIONS